samumantha/instructor-training/content/training-providers.md

 ### CodeRefinery audience

-CodeRefinery workshops differ from Carpentry workshops as the audience is assumed to already write code and scripts and we aim at teaching them **best software practices**.
+CodeRefinery workshops differ from Carpentry workshops as the audience is assumed to already write code and scripts and we aim at teaching them **good enough FAIR research software development practices**.

 CodeRefinery learners usually do not have a good overview of **best software practices** but are aware of the need to learn them.
 Very often, they know the tools (Git, Jupyter, etc.) we are teaching but have difficulties to make the best use of them in their software development workflow.